article | February 22, 2017

 You can have a great list of prospects.
 You can have the perfect product.
 But your campaign will under-perform without an offer that prospects can’t refuse.
 We call this the Godfather Offer.
 It’s a must-have in your demand generation toolkit.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 In this article, we will explore the two pillars of an irresistible offer: Market research and offer creation.